SQ-WARE/Documentation/docs/servers/rules.md

 ### Minecraft Compliance and References

-**Compliance Statement**: No blockchain technology or SQ Tokens are rewarded directly from Minecraft servers or clients.
+**Compliance Statement**: No blockchain technology or Tokens are rewarded directly from Minecraft servers or clients.
 On Minecraft, all recognition is issued as Points via in-game systems.
-Points may be convertible to SQ Tokens (a governance token) in the future once available; any such conversion would occur off-server and outside the Minecraft client.
+Points may be exchangeable for the Token in the future once available; any such exchange would occur off-server and outside the Minecraft client.
+The Token is used for governance rights and platform use only.

 **References**:
 - [Minecraft EULA](https://www.minecraft.net/eula)